 Q4

-In the last 3 months, how many experiments did you meaningfully contribute to?
+In the last 3 months, approximately how many experiments did you help design, run, or analyze?

 Q5